Series 1 - Episode 11

 KOLLAKIS: (EMERGING FROM BUSHES) Excuse me, sir, this is my property.

 Kollakis is unprepared when the doctor instead launches himself at him and the wrestle on the ground.
-Steed is chatting to the major about his time in India when there is a ring at the door and Keel then frog-marches Kolliakis into the study.
-Kolliakis exclaims, "Steed!" when he sees who's there.
-Renton-Stephens is confused that "Mr Archibald" is Steed but pulls a gun on Steed and orders him to drop his, then tells Kolliakis to pick it up.
+Steed is chatting to the major about his time in India when there is a ring at the door and Keel then frog-marches Kollakis into the study.
+Kollakis exclaims, "Steed!" when he sees who's there.
+Renton-Stephens is confused that "Mr Archibald" is Steed but pulls a gun on Steed and orders him to drop his, then tells Kollakis to pick it up.
 Dr Keel pushes Kollakis from behind, making him collide with the major.
 Steed quickly reclaims his gun, ordering the major not to move.
 He tells Christine to go the main gate, the police will be arrive there any moment.
 She's confused but her father, conceding defeat, tells her to go.